danidee10/django-notifs/docs/usage.rst

 .. note::
     The provider takes care of sending the payload in the most efficient way.
-    (Some providers like ``pusher`` have a bulk api for delivery multiple notifications in a single batch).
+    (Some providers like ``pusher`` have a bulk api for delivering multiple notifications in a single batch).

 Notification Model